xiaodaimeng2333/ChatGPT-Tree-Saver/README.md

 All data processing happens locally in your browser.
 No data is sent to external servers.

+## Todo
+- Edit and send messages directly from the graph

 ## License 📄

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.